anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 earlier and the Contents field contains the DTLS payload.

 On receiving the JPY message, the Join Proxy retrieves the two parts.
-It uses the Header field information to send a UDP message containing the (DTLS) payload retrieved from the Contents field to a particular Pledge.
+It uses the Header field information to send a link-local UDP message containing the (DTLS) payload retrieved from the Contents field to a particular Pledge.

 When the Registrar receives such a JPY message, it MUST treat the Header H as a single additional opaque identifier of all packets associated to a UDP connection with a Pledge.